richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_modules.md

 ```

 - Variables in the child module become the arguments in the parent module.
-- Configure outputs in parent module using outputs from child module:
+- Configure outputs in parent module that use outputs from child module:
-  - From child module that uses `azurerm_resource_group` resource block attribute `id`:
+  - From child module:
   ```
   output "resource_group_id" {
   description = "resource group id"